Thank you and welcome back to the Rush Limbaugh Program.

 Walmart's discount generic prescription drug program is, quote, causing a ripple effect in the big box retail industry, unquote.

-Although, says the Boston Globe, it is drawing criticism from drug stores that say the discounts will not result in significant savings for most consumers.
+Although, says the Boston Globe, it is drawing criticism from drugstores that say the discounts will not result in significant savings for most consumers.

-Oh my goodness.
+Oh, my goodness.

 It's never enough when private enterprise does it.

-Because we can never look at the positive side of anything private enterprise does.
+We have to look at the negative side of it because we can never look at the positive side of anything private enterprise does.

 The need to spend more of your money to make sure that we give an equal opportunity to all of our students.